Hiipivahalko/Zombit-vector/README.md

 ## Setup / Install

-* Zombit-vector has dependencies on [SDSL](https://github.com/Hiipivahalko/sdsl-lite.git)-libary (see install instructions from link and not it is not the original repo) example to
+* Zombit-vector has dependencies on [SDSL-library](https://github.com/Hiipivahalko/sdsl-lite.git).
-`<repo-root>/external/cpp_libs`.
+Install library for your include path (see instructions from link), note that the repo is not the original.
-* Zombit implementation is template, so to use Zombit-vector, copy content from `./src/include` directory to your include path.
+* Zombit implementation is template, to use Zombit-vector, copy the content from `./src/include` directory to your include path.

 ### Example usage